Bayesian power spectrum estimation at the Epoch of Reionization: Application to simulations

 \section{Application to simulations}

 We now apply the methods described in the preceding sections to a series of five simulations.
 In the first three of these we perform the simulation using a 37 element interferometer, with antenna locations shown in Fig. \ref{figure:SimsSetup} (top, left), while for the final two simulations we use a 61 element array (Fig. \ref{figure:SimsSetup} bottom, left).
-In both cases we simulate 38 2KHz channels spanning the range 122.17$\sim$129.90MHz and take our antennas configuration to be representative of the upcoming HERA 37 and 61 element arrays.
+These antenna configurations are representative of the HERA 37 and 61 element arrays.
+In both cases, we simulate 38 200\,kHz channels spanning the range 122.17$\sim$129.90\,MHz.
+EoR instruments typically employ significantly larger instantaneous bandwidths (50--250 MHz, in the case of HERA; \citealt{2017PASP..129d5001D}); however, cosmological evolution of the 21-cm signal as a function of redshift limits the bandwidth that can be used in a power spectrum measurement to $\sim 8\,$MHz \citep{2006PhR...433..181F}.